Images courtesy of Vinturi, Peugeot, IWA Wine Accessories, and Bendiware

 With the local wine, you should indulge in the local (and unpasteurized) cheeses if at all possible, but if you find yourself too far from a fromagerie, you’ll be safe packing hard aged cheeses in your luggage.
 Aged cheddars and Goudas, dry Jack, Emmenthaler, and Parm-Reg and Grana Padano are all suitable portable choices.

 The old “wrap it in your dirty clothes” method is tried-and-true, but no one wants to see a Bordeaux-bleeding bag at the final destination.
-Seasoned wine transporters travelers carry inflatable bottle bags, or pack their finds in sealed sacks that promise to absorb a broken bottle’s worth of wine.
+Seasoned wine transporters travelers carry inflatable bottle bags.
 For more serious hauls, grab a valise for your Valais; high-end models are hard polycarbonate with foam interiors and hold a case of 550 ml bottles.

 Wine-drinking tourists know how to make do.
 A coffee filter is an emergency sediment remover.
 An unlimited ice supply means plenty of chilled champagne in the bathroom sink, the trash can, or (if you roll that way) in the bathtub.
 And in a pinch, you can always open a bottle of wine with a shoe.